borjaMarti/educard/README.md

 </Suspense>
 ```

-In the previous code, both `<Comp />` components have to finished loading before they substitute the `<Loading />` fallback, even if one finishes loading faster than the other.
+In the previous code, both `<Comp />` components must finish loading before substituting the `<Loading />` fallback, even if one loads faster.

 If we introduce a new Suspense Boundary, such as: